ecrm77/PFiller/README.md

 ## Dependencies and folder structure.

+- Develop on JDK 11 and also tested on JDK 14.
 - Load the Maven dependencies into the project (pom.xml).
-- Download and extract the Derby driver and add the "lib" folder to the "PFiller" folder.
+- Download and extract the Derby driver, add the "lib" folder to the "PFiller" folder, and add to the Libraries in IDE.
   Derby link: https://db.apache.org/derby/derby_downloads.html
 - Download the Chromedriver the same version of installed Chrome.
   Chromedriver link: https://chromedriver.chromium.org/downloads